tilemill-project/tilemill/README.md

+# Fork info

+This is a maintained fork of TileMill, tested on Linux Mint 17.3 running in server mode (--server=true) only!

 TileMill is a modern map design studio powered by [Node.js](http://nodejs.org) and [Mapnik](http://mapnik.org).

 Installation instructions, development docs and other information are available on the [TileMill website](https://mapbox.com/tilemill).